gojimmypi/wolfssh/examples/ESP8266-SSH-Server/README.md

 <br />

-For any technical queries specific to the ESP 32, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
+For any technical queries specific to the Espressif chips, you can open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.

 For any issues related to wolfSSL, please open an [issue](https://github.com/wolfssl/wolfssl/issues) on GitHub, visit the [wolfSSL support forum](https://www.wolfssl.com/forums/),